 The Final Project will allow for deep exploration of a particular subject of your choice.
-You will post your final project to share with the class.
+You will post your final project to share during the last weeks of class.
 It can be completed on a topic and in a format agreed upon with the instructor.